YOU MAY BE ENTITLED TO COMPENSATION FOR YOUR BIRTH INJURY

 We can tell you if you have a case or not within five minutes, Call (888) 488-1391

 Serious birth injuries happen far more frequently than many people realize.
 While some things are due to congenital defects and hereditary factors, other birth injuries are the result of negligent medical care.
 An experienced team of California birth injury lawyers can help you assess whether you and your child have been the victim of medical malpractice.
-For help with your case, call Arash Law to see if you have a case or schedule a free consultation today.
+For help with your case, call Arash Law at (888) 488-1391 to see if you have a case or schedule a free consultation today.
 Our case reviews are 100% confidential and free of obligations.

 The Most Common Types of Birth Injuries